krmgns/router/README.md

 **What doesn't?**

-Doesn't implements routes as same as somewhere like general MVC architecture (but could be integrated easily).
+Doesn't implements routes as same as somewhere like general MVC architectures but could be integrated easily, at least hoping so.. :)

 <hr size="1" />